This Mysterious Entrepreneur Uses Instagram to Show Off Art and Her Travels and Now Has Half a Million Followers

 What's a misconception many people have about Instagram?

 It takes a lot of time.
 I consider myself very, very busy.
 I have three lunches today and two dinners to go to and I still have to Instagram because if [I] commit to something, I have to do it.
 You can't just not do it.
 It's not easy when you're striving for something to be perfect.
-It's a lot of work and people that are doing it as a full-time job are spending five [to] six hours [every day].
+It's a lot of work and people that are doing it as a full-time job are spending five [to] six hours [every day]."This picture of me was taken this summer in Porto Cervo, Sardinia.
+I think it's a good representation of summer, [and] the colors and the refreshing fruit adds to the appeal."

 "This is a campaign I was recently in for Huckleberry, an L.A.-based fine jewelry company.
-I think the overall colors and the hairless cat really grabbed the viewers' attention."
+I think the overall colors and the hairless cat really grabbed the viewers' attention.""This Helmut Newton photograph is such a good representation of freedom and the color symphony adds to the appeal, no doubt."
+"This photograph from Gab Bois is of a candy bra -- so colorful and playful you can't help but be drawn to it."